jdubray/sam-fsm/README.md

 `initialState`    : wraps the SAM instance's intial state with the FSM internal variables (such as `pc`)

 `addAction`       : wraps regular SAM actions

 `send`            : can be used when the action is trivial and only needs to pass its label value as a proposal

 `acceptors`       : returns the fsm acceptors (as an array)

 `stateMachine`    : returns the fsm reactor (as an array of 1 element)

-From that point, everything else is similar to a regular SAM instance.
+From that point, everything else is similar to a regular SAM instance, you can add additional acceptors and reactors (before or after the fsm ones).

 `sam-fsm` does not yet support component local state.
-However you can have more than one fsm defined, as long as you use a different `pc` variable.
+That being said, it supports more than one fsm in the same SAM instance, as long as you use a different `pc` variable but they can share actions!

 ## Exception Handling